 Was this solution much better than having this child cry, scream, hit others or cause some other type of scene every time carpet time came around?
 Definitely!
 Was this solution harming anyone?
 Not at all!

-By involving the child and getting to the core of what was going on, further problems were prevented and the entire class could function in a positive manner.
-Furthermore, the child did not proceed to grade 1 with a label of being a defiant child who frequently acted out.
+By involving the child and getting to the core of what was going on, further problems were prevented.
+The entire class could function in a positive manner.
+Furthermore, the child did not proceed to grade 1 with a label of being defiant or frequently acting out.

 More Extreme Example

-This was a student who had been sent to special behavior schools in his past in order to try to gain control of his behavior.
-His file contained numerous photos of evidence of cruelty he had inflicted on others over the years, along with the dates and consequences that followed each incident.
+This student had been sent to behavior schools in his past in an attempt to gain control of his behavior.
+His file contained numerous photos of evidence of cruelty he had inflicted on others over the years.
+The dates and consequences that followed each incident were noted.
 Bites, hits… the pictures of bruises and pain he had caused were plentiful!
 There were also numerous professional reports with suggestions for dealing with his behavior.

 The problem with all of this is no one had ever asked this student what was going on.
 All of these years, the adults and professionals in his life consulted and wrote reports for combating his behavior without ever involving him directly in any way!